Sameera-Ishrat/NextJS/README.md

 Testing the git functionality here
 Editing from main
+Testing the git functionality here.Testing for stash pop

+adding more stuff to it
+hello hello world
 Editing from main
 this the branch 2
 Testing the git functionality here.Testing for stash pop